ds-modules/curriculum-guide/technology/jupyter/python-packages.md

 ### Temporary installation

 Notebooks provide support for bash commands in code cells.
 The line below, when run in a notebook code cell, will temporarily install numpy into a user's personal account.
-Numpy will then be available for use while the notebook is running.
-This cell must be run every time the notebook is started.
+Numpy will then be available for use while the server is running.
+This cell must be run every time the user's server is restarted.
 Note, this is not a system-wide installation.
 Running the cell below will only install numpy temporarily into your personal account.

 ```
 !pip install numpy